Philly Pug & Short Nose Rescue, Inc.

 g) References–all of your references will be contacted, and if you currently have Pets, one of your references must be your Veterinarian.

 h) Home visit —either a PPSNR representative or representative from another rescue organization and a dog will perform a home visit.
 This is approximately a one hour casual visit to your home with all of the members of the household.
 This helps us evaluate not only the physical surroundings, but get a chance to interact with everyone.
+Please make sure that all pets are present for the home visit.
 It is a great opportunity to talk about bringing your new addition home, what kinds of things may occur with the rescued dog, nutrition, Vet care, obedience training, etc.

-j) After you have cleared the home visit phase, you will be contacted by the foster home of your potential pet.
+i) After you have cleared the home visit phase, you will be contacted by the foster home of your potential pet.
 After the conversation with the foster home, a final determination of your application will be made.
 If approved, you will be informed when and where you can pick up your new Pet.
+Sometimes we can arrange to conduct the home visit with the dog you are interested in adopting.
+If everyone gets along, you will have the opportunity to adopt.

 Heartworm and Flea preventative